janegca/janegca/README.md

-### Hi ... currently working on imporving my HTML, CSS, and JS skills, right now, by playing with CSS Art
+### Hi ...
+I am currently working on imporving my HTML, CSS, and JS skills, right now, by playing with CSS Art

 <!--
 **janegca/janegca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.